-The lack of French overall success in the Tour de France is even more stark compared to the success that other countries have had over the same period.
+The lack of French overall success in the Tour de France is even starker compared to the success that other countries have had over the same period.

-It begins to give a pattern of ‘heroic defeat’, where French riders who know they cannot win overall have instead placed a great focus on winning the King of the Mountains competition as their best bet of winning something.
+It begins to give a pattern of ‘heroic defeat’.
+Where French riders who know they cannot win overall have instead focused on winning the King of the Mountains competition to win something.
 Teams and riders do get bonuses for this, so it’s not an awful idea but does seem to have come at the expense of being able to push on for overall honours.

 Country wins throughout the Tour de France’s history